aya-rs/book/docs/book/programs/xdp.md

 We'll block all traffic originating from `1.1.1.1` in this example.

-!!! note "Endianness"
+> [!NOTE] Endianness

-    IP addresses are always encoded in network byte order (big endian) within packets.
-In our eBPF program, before checking the blocklist, we convert them to host endian using `u32::from_be`.
-Therefore it's correct to write our IP addresses in host endian format from userspace.
+> IP addresses are always encoded in network byte order (big endian) within
+> packets.
+In our eBPF program, before checking the blocklist, we convert them
+> to host endian using `u32::from_be`.
+Therefore it's correct to write our IP
+> addresses in host endian format from userspace.
+>

-    The other approach would work too: we could convert IPs to network endian when inserting from userspace, and then we wouldn't need to convert when indexing from the eBPF program.
+> The other approach would work too: we could convert IPs to network endian
+> when inserting from userspace, and then we wouldn't need to convert when
+> indexing from the eBPF program.

 Let's begin with writing the user-space code: